Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

 \begin{remark} Note that since $\{\partial\}$ is absorbing

 for every $\mu \in \mathcal M_+(M).$ \end{remark}

-{Our goal is to establish the existence of quasi-stationary and quasi-ergodic measures for a Markov chain $X_n$.
-Our results also cover the case where $X_n$ has almost surely escaping points, i.e.~a point $x\in M,$ such that $\mathcal P(x,M) = 0.$ This occurs naturally when in random iterated functions with bounded noise (see Section~\ref{sec:RDS}).
+Our initial goal is to establish the existence of quasi-stationary and quasi-ergodic measures for a Markov chain $X_n$.
+We mention that our results also cover the case where $X_n$ has almost surely escaping points, i.e. points $x\in M,$ such that $\mathcal P^k(x,M) = 0$ for some $k\in \mathbb N.$ This occurs naturally in random iterated functions with bounded noise (see Section~\ref{sec:RDS}).

-We now state the setting of our results.
-A Markov chain $X_n$ satisfies Hypothesis \ref{(H)} if its transition kernels $\mathcal P(x,\d y)$ are well behaved with respect to a fixed Borel measure $\rho$ on $M$, and if $X_0 = x$ is a non-escaping point then $X_n$ eventually reach any open set of $M$ with positive probability. }
+The sufficient conditions to reach our results are introduced in the form of Hypothesis \ref{(H)}.
+Briefly, we say that a Markov chain $X_n$ satisfies Hypothesis \ref{(H)} if its transition kernels $\mathcal P(x,dy)$ are well behaved with respect to a fixed Borel measure $\rho$ on $M$, and if $X_n$ eventually reach any open set of $M$ with positive probability provided $X_0 = x$ is a non-escaping point.